computablelabs/compspec/TopLevelSpec.md

 order for them to be authorized for such computation, they must first make a payment via the `Market` contract.

-#### Query Pricing
-**(version 0.3)** The `Market` controls the payment layer for queries.
+The `Market` controls the payment layer for computation.
 Users who wish to query the data listed in a data market must first make a payment to `Market`.
 Any `Backend` associated with `Market` will check that payments have gone through before allowing for queries.

-- Listing owners can set an access cost for their listing (in network token).
-For listings which are owned by the market itself, a council vote is required to update this access cost.
+Listing owners set an access cost for their listing (denominated in `NetworkToken` wei).
+For listings which are owned by the market itself,  the listing default price is set in the `Parameterizer`.

   - `Market.set_access_cost(listing)`: Callable by listing owner to set price.
   - `Market.get_access_cost(listing)`: Getter to view cost.

 - To submit a query, the querier sends a [query file](#query-language) to `Backend`.
 A `Backend` can set its asking price to run computation for this query.
 Each listing will access some specified subset of listings in market.
   - `Backend::GET_COMPUTE_COST(QUERY_FILE)`: A call to the `Backend` via REST to get the cost for running this query.
   - `Market.set_query_compute_cost(query_i, backend_j, cost)`: `query_i` is one of supported queries. `backend_j` is some approved backend. `cost` is in network token.